LoukiaSpin/MetaAnalysis/MetaAnalysis.md

 - `r pkg("nmadb")` provides access to a database of network meta-analyses.
 - `r pkg("KenSyn")` provides data-sets to accompany a French language book on meta-analysis in the agricultural sciences.
 - `r pkg("metabolic")` provides data and code for a published meta-analysis.
+- `r pkg("tracenma")` provides a database of 217 data-frames with aggregate study-level characteristics (that may act as effect modifiers) extracted from published systematic reviews with network meta-analysis.
+The database is aimed at methodology development to assess the transitivity assumption.

 ### Interfaces